IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/csd.md

 Example: 05/26 in messaging standards will become `2026-05-31T00:00:00Z` in ONE Record.

+!!! note
-Note: 12/99 is usually used in messaging as a dummy value.
+    **12/99** is usually used in messaging as a dummy value.
 In accordance to general guidelines with ONE Record, it is recommended not to put any dummy values in ONE Record and leave the `regulatedEntityExpiryDate` empty in such case.

 ## Security Statuses